ppy/osu-wiki/news/2024/2024-05-04-5-digit-world-cup-2024-concludes.md

 > I remember last year, Canada got top 6 in the tournament, and while I wouldn't say that I 100% expected a better placement from us this year, I was definitely hoping that we'd at least beat last year's top 6 placing.
 >
 > I think as we got further and further into the tournament, we started analyzing the other teams more and some of our practice habits changed.
-I remember around the semifinals stage of the tournament, [Fetherfall](https://osu.ppy.sh/users/15296550) would look at the mappool early into the week and started to highlight the maps depending on how much we needed to practice them which really helped.
+I remember around the semifinals stage of the tournament, ::Fetherfall::{ user-id=15296550 } would look at the mappool early into the week and started to highlight the maps depending on how much we needed to practice them which really helped.
 I think the team overall took the tournament more seriously as we transitioned into the later stages.

 How did you prepare for matches and 5WC itself?

 > For matches, we'd run multiplayer lobbies every week to practice the mappool as a team.
-On top of that our coaches [FlatPaper](https://osu.ppy.sh/users/11255340) and [LumenLogic](https://osu.ppy.sh/users/8171404) made comparison spreadsheets so that we could see how our opponents did in previous rounds compared to us.
+On top of that our coaches ::FlatPaper::{ user-id=11255340 } and [LumenLogic](https://osu.ppy.sh/users/8171404) made comparison spreadsheets so that we could see how our opponents did in previous rounds compared to us.
 To prepare for 5wc itself, I personally tried to learn how to play with HDHR since if you had a player taking HDHR on your team, another player could go NM, and with the Freemod rules not requiring a player on HD, I thought I'd be more useful if I learned HDHR for the team.

 Are there any specific moments you remember the most vividly?